People's Liberation Army Navy - Air Force Branch

 Projecting future PLAN aviation assets is greatly complicated by uncertainties concerning China's emerging carrier aviation capabilities.
 The ex-Varyag's sistership Kuznetsov has a nominal airwing of 16 x Yak-141, 12 x Su-33 (Su-27K), 18 x KA-27PLO, 4 x KA-27LD32, and 2 x KA-27S.
 China does not plan to acquire the Yak-141, but is known to be working on an Su-33 derivative aircraft, possibly designated the J-15.
 Russia has previously sold Ka-28 helicopters [the Ka-27 export variant] to China, and as of 2008 was reported to be working on an upgrade in apparent expectation of sales to foreign customers, probably including China.
 In Chinese service, the Shi Lang airwing might consist of 24 J-15 aircraft, and 24 Ka-28 helicopters of various types.
 Since 2006 China and Russia had been in negotiations for the sale of 50 Su-33 Flanker-D fighters, but these negoatiations went nowhere.
 This probably indicates the number of J-15 aircraft that would be associated with the initial Shi Lang deployment, with about half embarked and the other half stationed ashore for training [and attrition].
 Similarly, and embarked force of 24 Ka-28 helicopters might imply a total inventory of about 50 Ka-28 helicopter sassociated with the initial Shi Lang deployment.

-Open sources have speculated about a possible Chinese designed aircraft carrier with 40,000-50,000 tons displacement which might carry 24 combat aircraft, a 48,000 ton displacement design capable of carrying 30-40 fighter jets, or a larger design a maximal displacement of 78,000 tons that could carry 54 fighter planes and 13 anti-submarine helicopters.
+Open sources have speculated about a possible Chinese designed aircraft carriers.
 Generally, it is assumed that the fighters would be the J-15 aircraft, and helicopters the Russian Ka-28.
-At least one such carrier might be expected to enter service by the year 2020, with another to follow by the year 2025.
-It might be speculated that each of these two carriers might require about 50 J-15 fighters and 25 Ka-28 helicopters.
+It might be speculated that each of the carriers might require about 50 J-15 fighters and 25 Ka-28 helicopters.

 |Join the GlobalSecurity.org mailing list|